Medically reviewed by Drugs.com. Last updated on Dec 10, 2022.

-A broken collarbone is a common injury, particularly in children and young adults.
-Your collarbone connects the upper part of your breastbone to your shoulder blade.
-Common causes of a broken collarbone include falls, sports injuries and trauma from traffic accidents.
-Infants can sometimes break their collarbones during the birth process.
+A broken collarbone is a common injury.
+The collarbone, also known as the clavicle, connects the shoulder blade to the breastbone.
+Common causes of a broken collarbone include falls, sports and traffic accidents.
+Infants sometimes break their collarbones while being born.

-Seek prompt medical attention for a broken collarbone.
+Seek medical help quickly for a broken collarbone.
 Most heal well with ice, pain relievers, a sling, physical therapy and time.
-But a complicated break might require surgery to realign the broken bone and to implant plates, screws or rods into the bone to hold the bone in place during healing.
+Some breaks might require surgery to put plates, screws or rods into the bone to hold the pieces in place during healing.

 The collarbone connects the breastbone to the shoulder blade.
-A broken collarbone is a common injury that causes pain and swelling at the site of the fracture.
+A broken collarbone is a common injury that causes pain and swelling at the break.

-- A bulge on or near your shoulder
+- A bump on or near the shoulder.

-- A grinding or crackling sound when you try to move your shoulder
+- A grinding or crackling sound when moving the shoulder.

-- Stiffness or inability to move your shoulder
+- Stiffness or not being able to move the shoulder.

 When to see a doctor

-If you notice signs or symptoms of a broken collarbone in you or your child, or if there's enough pain to prevent normal use, see a doctor right away.
-Delays in diagnosis and treatment can lead to poor healing.
+If you notice symptoms of a broken collarbone or enough pain to prevent using the arm as usual, see a health care provider right away.
+Waiting to be treated can lead to poor healing.

 Common causes of a broken collarbone include:

-- Falls, such as falling onto your shoulder or onto your outstretched hand.
+- Falls, such as falling onto the shoulder or onto an outstretched arm.

-- Sports injuries, such as a direct blow to your shoulder on the field, rink or court.
+- Sports injuries, such as a direct blow to the shoulder on the field, rink or court.

-- Vehicle trauma from a car, motorcycle or bike accident.
+- Traffic accidents, from a car, motorcycle or bike crash.

-Your collarbone doesn't harden completely until about age 20.
-This puts children and teenagers at higher risk of a broken collarbone.
-The risk decreases after age 20, but then rises again in older people as bone strength decreases with age.
+Teenagers and children are at higher risk of a broken collarbone than are adults.
+The risk goes down after age 20.
+Then it rises again in older people as they lose bone strength with age.

 Most broken collarbones heal without difficulty.
 Complications, when they occur, might include:

 - Nerve or blood vessel injury.
-The jagged ends of a broken collarbone may injure nearby nerves and blood vessels.
-Seek immediate medical attention if you notice numbness or coldness in your arm or hand.
+Rarely, the jagged ends of a broken collarbone may injure nearby nerves and blood vessels.
+Seek immediate medical attention for numbness or coldness in an arm or hand.

-- Poor or delayed healing.
-A severely broken collarbone might heal slowly or incompletely.
-Poor union of the bones during healing can shorten the bone.
+- Poor or slow healing.
+A badly broken collarbone might heal slowly or not all the way.
+Poor joining of the bones during healing can shorten the bone.

 - A lump in the bone.
 As part of the healing process, the place where the bone knits together forms a bony lump.
-This lump is easy to see because it's close to the skin.
-Most lumps disappear over time, but some are permanent.
+The lump is easy to see because it's close to the skin.
+Most lumps disappear over time, but not all.

 - Osteoarthritis.
-A fracture that involves the joints that connect your collarbone to your shoulder blade or your breastbone might increase your risk of eventually developing arthritis in that joint.
+A fracture that involves the joints that connect the collarbone to the shoulder blade or the breastbone might increase the risk of later developing arthritis in that joint.

 What you can do